 Drawing on over twenty years’ experience in education, knowledge of pastoral systems, and specialist health psychology training, I bring an external, psychologically informed perspective to school practice.
 This can help shine a light on patterns, pressures, or systems that may be unintentionally impacting wellbeing, attendance, or access to learning.

-My work is collaborative and tailored to each setting.
+My work is trauma informed, collaborative and tailored to each setting.
 I support senior leaders, staff teams, pupils, and families to develop approaches that are realistic, sustainable, and grounded in a clear understanding of psychological and health-related needs.

 I offer particular expertise in supporting schools where pupils or staff are navigating: